 Who does it affect?

-The new regime applies to public companies and large proprietary companies in Australia across all sectors including banks, general insurers, life insurers, superannuation entities and other prescribed regulated entities, and will commence on 1st July 2019.
+The new regime took effect on 1st July 2019.
+It applies to public companies and large proprietary companies in Australia across all sectors including banking, general insurance, life insurance and other prescribed regulated entities.

 Any small proprietary company that becomes a large proprietary company after 1st January 2020 will have an additional six months to establish a compliant whistleblower policy.